 - 1. Wisconsin Corporate Income Tax Model.
 Fiscal estimates were based in part on data and analysis provided by a computerized corporate income and franchise tax model.
 The corporate income tax model depends on statistically selected samples of returns from state taxpayers.
 The model contains detailed information from more than 6,400 corporate returns for tax year 2009, weighted to reflect the corporate tax filing population.
 The data for the model is compiled from state and federal tax returns.
 Where possible, data is captured electronically, either from electronically filed returns or by scanning the returns as they are initially processed.
 Data files with federal return data are also obtained from the federal Internal Revenue Service and matched to state returns.
 In addition, data that is not available electronically is entered into the database manually by fulltime department staff and limited term employees.
 Finally, the Department has developed proprietary software to facilitate data entry and to model the fiscal effect of changes to federal and state tax laws.
 Work on the tax year 2009 corporate sample began in November 2010, and was substantially completed in December 2012.
-Preliminary work has begun on a sample of tax year 2012 corporate returns. - 2.
-Wisconsin Corporate Tax Collection Statistics.
+A sample of tax year 2012 corporate returns is in the final stages of completion. - Wisconsin Corporate Tax Collection Statistics.
 Department of Revenue annual aggregate statistics of corporate tax collections and data from every corporate return were also used to estimate fiscal effects.
-The most current data is for tax year 2011. - 3.
+The most current data is for tax year 2012. - 3.
+Income Tax Processing System Data.
+Data pulled directly from the Department's income tax processing system was used for certain select estimates.
+The most current data was for tax year 2015. - 4.
 Federal Tax Expenditure Estimates.
 The Congressional Budget Act of 1974 requires preparation of a federal tax expenditure budget annually.
 These "expenditures" reflect the cost in lost federal revenues of the wide variety of exemptions and incentives contained in the Internal Revenue Code.
 Using Congressional Budget Office, Joint Tax Committee, and U.S. Department of Treasury figures, estimates of the fiscal effect of comparable provisions contained in state law were generated.
-The procedure followed was first to apportion the federal tax expenditure to Wisconsin and then to adjust for the difference in state and federal tax rates and fiscal years. - 4.
-Statistics of Income, Corporation Income Tax Returns.
+The procedure followed was first to apportion the federal tax expenditure to Wisconsin and then to adjust for the difference in state and federal tax rates and fiscal years. - Statistics of Income, Corporation Income Tax Returns.
 Published annually by the Internal Revenue Service, this data source provides aggregate data for income and deduction amounts reported on federal returns.
-Fiscal effects are derived by apportioning federal amounts to Wisconsin based on the proportion of Wisconsin taxable income to federal taxable income. - 5.
+Fiscal effects are derived by apportioning federal amounts to Wisconsin based on the proportion of Wisconsin taxable income to federal taxable income.. - 6.
 Miscellaneous Sources.
 Federal and state government agencies that publish data relating to the corporate sector provided additional information.